 A short sale is the term used when a homeowner strikes an agreement with the lender to sell for less than what is owed on the home.
 This helps homeowners out of tight situations, and banks recoup some of their costs.
 Short sale homes can be usually be picked up for a low cost, but you should use caution when making the investment.

-When you begin investing in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area real estate, there will likely be some terms that you are unfamiliar with.
+When you begin investing in North Carolina & New Jersey real estate, there will likely be some terms that you are unfamiliar with.
 When you come across something you are unsure of, make it a point to fully educate yourself on the subject.
 A small misunderstanding of a term can result in a large error that can affect you financially.